MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D5
 SF:
 * Continue pairboarding, practice personal pitch, add 15 companies to Job Search Roadmap, and apply to 15 companies.
-* This is an entire free day to send out applications.
+* This is an entire free day for you to focus on applications.
 Make it good!
 * Attend the final circle time with your same TA at 5:30p.

 NY: